gradle/actions/setup-gradle/README.md

 ## Publishing to scans.gradle.com

-Develocity injection is designed to enable publishing of build scans to a Develocity instance, but is also useful for publishing to the public Build Scans instance (https://scans.gradle.com).
+Develocity injection is designed to enable the publishing of build scans to a Develocity instance, but is also useful for publishing to the public Build Scans instance (https://scans.gradle.com).

 To publish to https://scans.gradle.com, you must specify in your workflow that you accept the [Gradle Terms of Service](https://gradle.com/terms-of-service).